-- All classes will require approval from the instructor and Director of Academic Affairs and/or Faculty Chair.
-Certain courses may require you to pay additional tuition. - Students must fill out and submit an Add/Drop Form (available online in the student resource portal) to the Director of Academic Affairs or Faculty Chair for approval.
+- All classes will require approval from the instructor and Faculty Chair.
+Certain courses may require you to pay additional tuition. - Students must fill out and submit an Add/Drop Form (available online in the student resource portal) to the Faculty Chair for approval.
 Classes may not be confirmed until the first day of the class. - Students must maintain at least a 3.0 GPA, excellent Attendance Record (except excused absences), and may not be delinquent in their financial accounts to take additional elective classes as well as non-elective workshops. - Students may work independently from the model in most available instructed or uninstructed classes as a drop-in.
 The Administration Office must approve all drop-ins. - Students may take an elective that is not part of their concentration.
-These classes will require approval from the instructor and Director of Academic Affairs and/or Faculty Chair.
+These classes will require approval from the instructor and/or Faculty Chair.
 Courses requiring prerequisites may not be eligible.
-Certain courses may require you to pay additional - Lowerclassmen students are not allowed to take upperclassman courses.
+Certain courses may require you to pay additional tuition. - Lowerclassmen students are not allowed to take upperclassman courses.